Chart Color Schemes

 Murray is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Murray's population is around 2,726 as of November 2025.
-This reflects an increase of 350 people since the 2021 Census, which reported a population of 2,376 people.
-The change is inferred from the estimated resident population of 2,526 in June 2024 and an additional 67 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1.0 persons per square kilometer.
-Murray's 14.7% growth since the 2021 census exceeded the SA3 area (6.4%) and the national average, marking it as a growth leader in the region.
-Natural growth contributed approximately 54.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Murray's population is around 2,680 as of Feb 2026.
+This reflects an increase of 304 people (12.8%) since the 2021 Census, which reported a population of 2,376 people.
+The change is inferred from the estimated resident population of 2,521 from the ABS as of June 2024 and an additional 66 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1.0 persons per square kilometer, a level providing ample space per person.
+Murray's 12.8% growth since the 2021 census exceeded the SA3 area (6.1%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 54.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Considering projected demographic shifts, an above median population growth is projected for Australian non-metropolitan areas, with Murray expected to expand by 362 persons to 2041, reflecting a total increase of 5.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, an above median population growth of Australian non-metropolitan areas is projected, with the area expected to expand by 362 persons to 2041 based on the latest annual ERP population numbers, reflecting reflecting an increase of 7.6% in total over the 17 years.

 Frequently Asked Questions - Population